djalilhebal/univ-cbse-assignments/dotnet-remoting-chatroom/README.md

 Instances of `MailBox` obtained using the builder can be shared by the same client.
 In our execution scenario, we only needed 3 instances\* of MailBox for our three clients.
-For example, the first instance of Sender created only on object (`@30E9...`) and used it to send two messages (i.e. two calls).
+For example, the first instance of Sender created only one object (`@30E9...`) and used it to send two messages (i.e. two calls).

 Clients don't use the same object, and this is why the Receiver finds an empty list at the end.